patrickfleith/ICS/README.md

-# For this project, I've made an Image Compression System
+This project I had to built an Image Compression System